Best Organization Secrets For Easy School Mornings

 If you are new here, Hi!
 I’m Kera.
 I am a Blogger, home stylist and mom of 4.
-I have a colorful, collected eclectic style with pops of modern vintage and cottage boho.
+I have a colorful, eclectic style filled with fun and unique twists.
 If you enjoy my content I would love to connect with you on Instagram where I share my daily projects and home inspiration!
 Also, so it doesn’t go without saying, this post contains affiliate links.
 When you shop through these links it helps to support all of the work I do at Haute House Love at no extra cost to use.
 Thank you for your support!

 Before we get started I think its important to emphasize that our methods did NOT happen all at once.
 We started with a few small things, turned them into habits then slowly implemented more as we felt necessary.
 Organization is the most successful when it is put into action a little at a time.